Onboard Outreach Program

 Apply to Sail

-We are not currently accepting applications to sail as an Onboard Outreach Officer (click here for expedition schedule).
-When the call is open, review the application materials (listed below), then go the USSSP Application Portal to submit an online application.
+Review the application materials (listed below), then go the USSSP Application Portal to submit an online application to the Onboard Outreach Program.
 CVs, proposals, and essays should be prepared as separate documents, to be uploaded through the USSSP Application Portal.

 USSSP welcomes applications to the Onboard Outreach Program from formal and informal educators at all levels, as well as creative individuals who have a passion for IODP and the skills and potential to increase the profile of the program in the public eye.
 The application package for the Onboard Outreach Program includes the following items: